wp-plugins/header-footer/readme.txt

 == Changelog ==

+= 1.6.6 =

+* Fixed few debug notices
+* Fixed the top and bottom injection controls from post and page editing panels

 = 1.6.5 =

 * Added a web performance section to force async load of selected JavaScript files